Problem

 Dojo's RMS didn't have payment infrastructure at the venue-setup level.
 This project was introducing a new concept to the product: that booking settings could include financial obligations.

-That created two distinct user groups to design for: I designed both flows in parallel, constantly checking how the venue configuration choices would surface to guests.
+That created two distinct user groups to design for in parallel, constantly checking how the venue configuration choices would surface to guests.
 A policy that was easy to set up but alienating to read on a booking confirmation wasn't a solution.

 Venue Operators

 Setting up policies, deciding between deposits and card-on-file, choosing amounts, defining cancellation windows.
-These are people running busy restaurants, they don't have time to read documentation.
+These are busy people, they don't have time to read documentation.
 The setup flow needed to be fast, clear about what each option meant in practice, and confident enough to use without CS support.

 Deposits vs. card-on-file: two products, not one